 Understanding and responding to your newborn baby’s behaviour

 Your newborn baby is working out what the world is like.
 The way you respond to her behaviour, especially her crying, tells her a lot about her world.

 For example, your baby might find out that when he cries, someone comes to give him what he needs.
 This might be a nappy change, a feed or a cuddle.
 If that happens, he’ll learn that the world is a pretty OK place.

-Research shows that when a parent responds quickly to comfort a crying infant, the baby cries less often overall.
-It is absolutely fine to pick your baby up when she cries.
-It tells her that she is safe because you are a caring, responsive parent who loves her.
+When you respond quickly to comfort your crying newborn, your baby will cry less often overall.
+It’s absolutely fine to pick up your baby when she cries.
+It tells her that she’s safe because you’re a caring, responsive parent who loves her.

 You can’t spoil a newborn.

 If your newborn is crying, it’s because he needs your help.
 If you respond calmly and consistently, it helps your baby learn that the world is a safe and predictable place.

 Some babies cry a lot over a long period of time.
 Nothing seems to comfort them.
 This is often called colic.

 Colic might just be natural behaviour for some babies, especially at the end of a long day and after too much stimulation.
 Crying might help a newborn take control of her environment.
 It’s as if your baby is saying, ‘Enough!
 I’m just going to cry to shut out the world’.

 If your baby cries like this, it can be very hard for you to cope with.
 These ideas might help you and your baby: